 When starting work in a new landscape, information gathered during our initial land assessments and surveys is combined with expert and local knowledge to create a monitoring plan.

 We identify the threatened species or groups of species, vegetation communities and note whether ecological systems (such as water absorption into the soil, carbon cycling or pollination) are working well.

-We identify the factors threatening these values and develop strategies to reduce the threats.
+We identify threats and develop strategies to reduce them.
 Monitoring sites are established to track our progress.

 Our Aboriginal Partners identify ecologically and culturally significant sites and provide advice on how they should be managed and by whom.